I am introducing to you the lovely Leona. She is originally from Trinidad and Tobago, but she lives in London. She is 35 years young.

-As most people with fibromyalgia I can’t do regular exercise.
-What has helped me massively is finding a reason to get out of bed everyday.
+Like most people with fibromyalgia, I can’t do regular exercise.
+What has helped me massively is finding a reason to get out of bed every day.
 Living abroad and having no family to look after me means I have to go to work so I can afford to live.
 Just getting out and about daily helps to keep my system going.
 I try to stretch and do little exercises at home when I can.

 Honestly?
 It’s a bit of a lottery.
 Most days it is thinking if I don’t roll out of bed I won’t be able to pay my rent etc.

 Practicing mindfulness has been very helpful.
 I resisted it for a long time but I realized I could do this anywhere at any time.
 I particularly enjoy cooking now which is therapeutic and an opportunity for me to cook mindfully with whatever I am creating.
 By the time I’m done it really helps me feel better in some way.